Teddington School

-Teddington School is a co-educational state school for ages 11–18 (11-16 for the main school and 16-18 for the sixth form), located in Teddington in the borough of Richmond upon Thames in south-west London.
+Teddington School is a co-educational state school for ages 11–18 (11-16 for the main school and 16-18 for the sixth form), located in Teddington in the borough of Richmond upon Thames.
 It has had academy status since 2012, and is operated by the Bourne Trust.
 It opened a co-educational sixth form in 2014.

+Houses and colours

+The school's traditional uniform colours were black and red, with a school blazer badge displaying a swan upon a green background, the coat of arms of the County of Middlesex and a gold lion rampant on a red background, with the motto in Latin Meret Qui Laborat (Latin for "He who strives earns reward") beneath.
+In the 1960s, the six houses were Bannister, Faraday, Brunel, Lovell, Churchill and Fleming.

+In 2010 (when the school buildings were being replaced), the school rebranded itself with its uniform being fundamentally redesigned to a teal and grey colour, and a kingfisher bird emblem.

 Performance

 As with other schools, latest exam results and related data are published in the Department for Education's national tables.